 Archive for the 'Africa' CategoryThursday, November 14, 2019 at 3:03 PM

 WWN delegates from across Africa will meet other wetland conservationists in Tunisia in 2020.
-The conference will run from 22 to 24 March 2020.
+The date is still to be decided, pending disruptions caused by the coronavirus pandemic.

 The conference will include a field visit to a nearby Ramsar site, the Sejoumi wetland.

 Contact Imen Labidi for more information, including the possibility of travel and subsistence support.
 For registration documents (in French) please see below note the deadline for registration is the 6th December.

 Friday, February 01, 2019 at 9:08 AM

 The WWN core group members are all busy celebrating World Wetlands Day this year.
 Here’s a summary of what we’re up to:

 Louise Duff is speaking at a conference at Cockburn Wetland Centre, Perth, Australia, local participants on the outcome of the global citizen science wetland survey that we did with the Society of Wetland Scientists and WWT; in particular on the value of community engagment as revealed in the survey.